- Add a new integration

 inapp/models/integrations/foo_bar.rb

-. - For certain types of integrations, you can also build on these base classes:
+. - For certain types of integrations, you can include these base modules:

 -